winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 118\.
 “There are another six things, which are six groups of contact: The group of visual contact … auditory … olfactory … gustatory … somatic, and group of mental contact.
 {:#p118}

 119\.
-“There are another six things, which are six groups of feeling: The group of visual feeling … auditory … olfactory … gustatory … somatic, and group of mental feeling.
+“There are another six things, which are six groups of feeling: The group of visual feeling … auditory … olfactory … gustatory … somatic … and group of mental feeling.
 {:#p119}

 120\.
-“There are another six things, which are six groups of perception: The group of image perception … sound … odor … flavor … touch, and group of notion perception.
+“There are another six things, which are six groups of conception: [The group of] image conception … sound conception … odor conception … flavor conception … touch conception, and [group of] idea conception.
 {:#p120}

 121\.
-“There are another six things, which are six groups of intention: The group of image intention … sound … odor … flavor … touch, and group of notion intention.
+“There are another six things, which are six groups of intention: [The group of] image intention … sound intention … odor intention … flavor intention … touch intention, and [group of] idea intention.
 {:#p121}

 122\.
 “There are another six things, which are six groups of craving: The group of image craving … sound … odor … flavor … touch, and group of notion craving.